haplo-org/haplo-safe-view-templates/README.md

 * URL generation and parameter escaping (should support building URLs from elements (eg paths and ids), and building parameters from dictionaries, static parameters etc)

-* `.` value to refer to "current view" so plain arrays can be iterated

 * 'local variables' to remember values as view is traversed

 * Destructuring arrays into local variables for compact views & clarity

 * Security review, make sure everything escapes properly, and see if there are any more security features which can be implemented

-* Drivers for JRuby and Rhino JavaScript
+* Drivers for JRuby (a proper one) and Rhino JavaScript

 * Javadocs, build system, etc, so it can be used in other projects